 Clear, open communication is important in any job.
 Use the Upwork Message Center to chat directly with clients, freelancers, and team members.

 Remember that it is against the Upwork Terms of Service to request or share contact information prior to the start of a contract.
-This includes profiles, proposals, job postings, and invites.
+This includes sharing contact information in profiles, proposals, job postings, and invites.

 Communication with people in your Upwork network also needs to stay in Upwork Messages unless you already knew someone outside of Upwork or are working on a contract together.